jin0507/jin0507/README.md

 </p>

 ## 📌 About Me
-- 🔭 Building AI applications with OCR, RAG, and LLM systems
+- 🔭 Building AI applications with OCR, RAG, and LLM systems.
 - 🧠 Interested in NLP, Multimodal AI, and AI Agents.